 Do SEO Audits Really Show You Anything?

-You’ve done the research, read several articles, and talked to other businesses who have good things to say about it.
+You’ve done the research, read articles from the experts, and talked to other businesses who have good things to say about it.
 You’re ready to implement an SEO campaign to drive more visitors to your website.
-While looking at different local SEO services, you will notice that several offer complementary audits of your website to let you know where you stand and what needs to be done to improve your rankings.
+While looking at different local SEO services, you will notice that several offer complimentary audits of your website to let you know where you stand and what needs to be done to improve your rankings.

-Will an SEO Audit Tool Show Your What’s Wrong With Your Website?
+Will an SEO Audit Tool Show You What’s Wrong with Your Website?

-There is no set of parameters for SEO audits, so different audit tools and services will function differently and make different recommendations.
-That being said, here are some examples of what most SEO audit tools may be looking at:
+There is no set of parameters for SEO audits, so different tools, and services will function differently and make different recommendations.
+That being said, here are some examples of what most SEO audit tools should look for:

 - Backlink portfolio